Back to All Articles

 Fixed energy rates will provide you with cost certainty.
 In times of higher energy bills, customers under fixed-rate plans won’t feel so affected, as their electricity prices per kWh won’t be vulnerable to environmental disasters, politics or other external factors.

+Instead of focusing on the cheapest electricity rates at the time you sign a deal, take a look at both historical prices and the forecast.
 In other words, look at the downside and upside risks related to the contract you’re about to sign.
 For most energy customers, especially large consumers, fixed rates will bring more predictability to your budget and protect you from sudden market changes.
+Once you know what to expect from your monthly bills, you reduce the risks of unwelcome financial surprises.

 At EnergyRates.ca, you can learn more about the differences between floating and fixed rates, but also compare Alberta electricity providers and their rates, including ENMAX Energy, Direct Energy, Encor by EPCOR and ATCOenergy.

+The website allows you to compare utility costs and determine which electricity supplier fits your energy needs.
 The cost comparison tool lets you find the best and cheapest available providers in Alberta, as well as make a comparison of the current electricity plans in your area.
+Consumers looking for small business, commercial or industrial gas suppliers can even get a custom rate comparison report.

+It’s not simple to forecast what Alberta’s electricity rates will be for the rest of 2024 and 2025.
 However, as mentioned above, taking a look at what power prices have been in the province for the past months (the average cost of electricity) can help us understand how Alberta electricity prices (cost per kWh) are changing over time.

-The following tables show electricity rates in Alberta (cents/kWh) for the regulated rate option (RRO) for consumers with an annual usage of up to 250,000 kWh from two of the main regulated retailers in the province.
+The following table shows the average electricity rates in Alberta (cents/kWh) for the regulated rate option (RRO) for consumers with an annual usage of up to 250,000 kWh from two of the main regulated retailers in the province.
+As you can see below, prices have steadily increased since 2020.

 Ready to get your EV Infrastructure up and running?